-"Red Kite is a charitable purpose organisation.
-It operates a group of companies to deliver its purpose.
-Any surplus funds generated must be reinvested in delivering our charitable purpose.
-There are no shareholders who can take money from the organisations, but we do have a large membership of tenants who have joined as effectively shareholders who have a say on key decisions and direction of the organisation.
+We're a charitable purpose organisation.
+We operate a group of companies to deliver our purpose.
+Any surplus funds generated, must be reinvested in delivering our charitable purpose.
+There are no shareholders who can take money from the organisations, but we do have a large membership of tenants who have a say on key decisions and direction of the organisation.

 Our subsidiary companies, Twenty11, Pennvale and Edenmead, are wholly owned by us.

 Twenty11 is our innovative, charitable purpose organisation that was set up to offer more flexibility and modern opportunities, free from some of the restrictive government rules.